School of the Week: George Street Primary School

 Just a short walk from the centre of Pontypool is George Street Primary School.
 The multi-floor school is hidden in a street away from the busy roads between the town and Blaenavon and inside this environment the pupils’ imagination comes to life.

-Acting head teacher Lydia Davies is holding the fort while head Julie Wood is on secondment for a year as part of her role as principal challenge advisor for Caerphilly.
+Acting head teacher Karen Davies is holding the fort while head Julie Wood is on secondment for a year as part of her role as principal challenge advisor for Caerphilly.

 Mrs Davies is from Pontypool and has worked at the school since 2001.
 She says because they use distributed leadership at the school there has been little disruption and they have continued to improve standards.